Overview

 Experience

-Mergers, Acquisitions, and Investments
+Mergers, Acquisitions, Investments and Joint Ventures

 Intel Corporation in the $9 billion sale of its NAND memory-chip business to SK Hynix.